flancia-coop/doc.anagora.org/social-coop-oc.md

                      - Maybe tiers could be: top level, medium, testing?
                  - Eduardo: do we have a description in the wiki about the services we provide?
                      - https://wiki.social.coop/wiki/Platforms but it's stale
+                     - Flan: there's some fuzzy responsibility here -- the TWG didn't see meet.coop as in our scope as we've never interacted with it (which seemed to make sense).
+But in the end we ended up interacting with the tech people that are working on fixing the issue (which also makes sense).
+                     - Eduardo: this is a good example of changing scope and the need to react to it.
                  -
     - Bonfire testing
     - Mayfirst